NotMyFault/NotMyFault/README.md

 ### Heyo :wave:

-🧑‍🎓 My name is Alex and I'm a Business sciences student (B.Sc.) from Germany.
+🧑‍🎓 My name is Alex and I'm a Business sciences student from Germany.

 ☕ I'm interested in Java technologies, continous delivery and integration.